maddenp/nml/README.md

 /
 ````

-Note that _nml_ normalizes many formatting options: Whitespace and comments are removed, non-string text is converted to lower-case, key-value pairs are printed one-per-line without comma separators, logical values are represented in their simplest form, etc.
+Note that _nml_ normalizes many formatting options:

+- Whitespace and comments are removed.
+- Non-string text is presented in lower-case.
+- Key-value pairs are printed one-per-line without comma separators.
+- Logical values are represented in their simplest form.
+- Plus signs preceding positive numbers are dropped.

 The _--in_ and _--out_ options can be used to specify input and output files, respectively.